Camden station (Arkansas)

-The former Missouri-Pacific Railroad Depot in Camden, Arkansas, is located at the southwest corner of Main and First Streets in the city's business district.
+The former Missouri-Pacific Railroad Depot in Camden, Arkansas, is located at the southwest corner of Adams Street and Stadium Drive in the city's business district.
 It is a single-story brick building with Mediterranean Revival styling built c.
 1917 during a major expansion of the Missouri-Pacific Railroad. ("The Missouri-Pacific Railroad Company incorporated and absorbed the Iron Mountain system, and for many years thereafter "Mo-Pac" was the largest and most important railroad in the state.")

 The building was used as both a passenger and freight depot.

 The building was listed on the National Register of Historic Places in 1992, at which time it was vacant.